learningequality/morango/docs/architecture/index.rst

 Filters and scopes
 ------------------

-A *filter* is a list of `partition prefixes <#partitions>`__.
-They are represented as an end-line-delimited list of partition prefix strings.
+A **filter** is a set of `partition prefixes <#partitions>`__ represented as an end-line-delimited string.
+A **scope** is a set of filters which defines the permissions confered by a `certificate <#certificates>`__ and stored in a ``ScopeDefinition`` object.

-A *scope* uses multiple filters to specify permission limits a device has for syncing data.
+When designing scopes – i.e. composing scopes from filters and partitions – care must be taken to ensure that foreign keys in synced models refer to other models that were also synced in the same scope.
+Otherwise, an alternative would be to ensure that the application can gracefully handle missing records when necessary because there would be no guarantee of coherence.

 As of this writing, there are currently two scope definitions defined in Kolibri for the ``facilitydata`` profile:

 - The ``full-facility`` scope provides full read and write access to all data related to a facility.
 This includes the facility model itself plus associated classes, lessons, users, groups, content interaction logs, and everything else related to running a typical Kolibri classroom server.
 - The ``single-user`` scope provides some of the access needed by a single learner, specifically the content interaction logs.
 Note that this does *not* currently include all necessary data.
-For example, lessons that have been assigned to the user are not in this scope, and must currently be synced through another mechanism to-be-determined.
+For example, lessons that have been assigned to the user are not in this scope, and must currently be synced through another mechanism (as yet to be determined).

-Scopes are generally hard-coded into the application using `Django fixtures <https://docs.djangoproject.com/en/3.1/howto/initial-data/#providing-data-with-fixtures>`__.
-This is what `Kolibri's scope definition fixture <https://github.com/learningequality/kolibri/blob/bd3fe9a04e21e446da39fed92e83c75e11ef1714/kolibri/core/auth/fixtures/scopedefinitions.json>`__ looks like:
+Kolibri's `scope definition fixture <https://github.com/learningequality/kolibri/blob/bd3fe9a04e21e446da39fed92e83c75e11ef1714/kolibri/core/auth/fixtures/scopedefinitions.json>`__ is shown below.
+Here, note that the ``single-user`` scope allows the user to write content-related logs and to read other facility data so that Kolibri is still able to function properly.

 .. code-block:: json